dokku/dokku/docs/community/plugins.md

 ## Community plugins

-> Warning: The following plugins have been supplied by our community and may not have been tested by Dokku maintainers.
+!!! warning "The following plugins have been supplied by our community and may not have been tested by Dokku maintainers."

 [256dpi]: https://github.com/256dpi
 [abossard]: https://github.com/dudagroup